wadpac/GGIR/docs/reference/GGIR.md

 Once you have used function GGIR and the output directory (outputdir) will be filled with milestone data and results.
-Function GGIR stores all the explicitely entered argument values and default values for the argument that are not explicitely provided in a csv-file named config.csv stored in the root of the output folder.
+Function GGIR stores all the explicitly entered argument values and default values for the argument that are not explicitly provided in a csv-file named config.csv stored in the root of the output folder.
 The config.csv file is accepted as input to GGIR with argument `configfile` to replace the specification of all the arguments, except `datadir` and `outputdir`.